 You can also find out more about local routes from our cycling groups.

 King Alfred’s Way

 King Alfred’s Way is a 350km loop around historic Wessex including Salisbury Cathedral, Old Sarum, Stonehenge, Avebury and iron age forts.
 This cross-country route can be ridden over a few days as a bike-packing trip.
 Please be aware that there are several sections that cross busy roads and we advise caution if you follow these routes, particularly the A30 near Old Malthouse Lane.
-We recommend dismounting and using the subway to cross the A303 at Countess Roundabout (a route which will be improved as part of Highways England’s A303 scheme).
+We recommend dismounting and using the subway to cross the A303 at Countess Roundabout (a route which will be improved as part of National Highway’s A303 scheme).